Goal 5: Gender Equality

 Women are underrepresented in Business, which impacts the well-being of individuals and their families.
 Supporting more women entrepreneurs and innovators to thrive is about future-proofing and growing the social and economic well-being of whānau and their communities.
 The University of Auckland Business School’s Centre for Innovation and Entrepreneurship has actively sought to increase the participation of women through role modelling with communication campaigns, actively recruiting more women volunteers as mentors and speakers, and initiating social innovation programmes proven to appeal to women.

-The University of Auckland has led New Zealand into a top-ranked position for female founder graduates.
-An international study has found that New Zealand has the world’s highest percentage of female graduates who found start-ups, at 13.4%.
+The University of Auckland has led New Zealand into a top-ranked position for women founder graduates.
+An international study has found that New Zealand has the world’s highest percentage of women graduates who found start-ups, at 13.4%.
 Of this 13.4%, almost half are from the University of Auckland.
 (Crunchbase international database of companies who have raised at least $1 million USD).
 Read more

 Innovation Squad alumni profile Caroline Hope